p/redis-dump-load/README.rst

 - ``yajl2`` means the same things as ``ijson-yajl2`` for compatibility with older redis-dump-load versions.
 - ``jsaone`` selects the jsaone backend.

-Note: ijson's yajl2 backend can only decode ``bytes`` instances, not ``str``.
-When loading data from a file opened in text mode and using ijson-yajl2, redis-dump-load will encode the file data using utf-8 encoding before passing the data to ijson.
-If this fails, try opening the file/stream in binary mode.

-Note: jsaone can only decode text strings (``str`` instances), not ``bytes``.
-When loading data from a file opened in binary mode and using jsaone, redis-dump-load will decode the file data using the default encoding.
-If this fails, you can change the default encoding or open the files in text mode with the encoding appropriately specified in the ``open()`` call.

 Note: Streaming loading is substantially slower than lump loading.
 To force lump loading of files, read the files in memory and invoke ``loads`` rather than ``load``.